 Traditionally, electric current is expressed as the displacement of the positive charge.
-When it was learned that the electric current is usually caused by electrons moving in the opposite direction, the electron was assigned, by definition, a negative charge.
+When it was learned that electric current is generally caused by electrons moving in the opposite direction, the electron was by definition assigned a negative charge.
 The old definition of flow direction, therefore, remained in force.

 - I is the electric current is expressed in amps (A).